 Depending on what they think is causing your abdominal pain, they may want to do further tests.

-The treatment will depend on the cause of the abdominal pain.
+Often abdominal pain will settle with simple self-care tips such as taking paracetamol, rest and treat any constipation.
+If not settling, review the sections above as more specific treatment will depend on the cause of the abdominal pain.
 Once you know the cause of your pain, you can find out more on the page for that condition.

 - You can keep your gut healthy by eating lots of fruit and vegetables, as well as other foods high in fibre, such as whole grains and legumes.
 Find out more about healthy eating.